sanukag/ai-maintenance-assistant/docs/architecture.md

 The API Docker image runs the same `ama-api` entry point as local development.
 The web image runs the production Next.js standalone server.
-Compose connects the web server to FastAPI on its internal network, sets the API data directory to `/app/data` and mounts a named volume there so both processes remain disposable while local documents and SQLite state persist.
+Compose connects the web server to FastAPI on its internal network, sets the API data directory to `/app/data` and mounts the same named volume into the API and ingestion worker so both can resolve saved credentials.
+Processes remain disposable while local documents, SQLite state and the credential-encryption key persist.

 Conversation history shares this SQLite database.
 Schema version 7 adds `conversations` and ordered `conversation_messages`; deleting a conversation cascades to its messages without affecting manuals or vectors.

+Schema version 13 adds encrypted external credentials.
+The API atomically rebuilds provider-backed services after a credential mutation; the worker refreshes its ingestion service before each job.
+Neither boundary returns or logs the complete secret.

 The initial container is deliberately bound to the host loopback interface.
 Containerisation does not add authentication or make the API safe to expose to